 The MSLC is not offering Research Fellowships in 2016.
 Instead, we are pleased to offer grant support for one or two large research projects that increase the profile of park sciences and engage the public in new manners.
 The research project can take place in any Alaska national park.
 Only park service researcher may apply, but non-NPS partnerships are encouraged.
 Projects must be completed within two years and the total request cannot exceed $20,000.

 Photo Credit: Steve Thomas

-The Murie Science and Learning Center is located in Denali National Park and Preserve (at ~Mile 1.5 on the Denali Park Road) and promotes science and stewardship on behalf of national parks in northern Alaska.
+The Murie Science and Learning Center is located in Denali National Park and Preserve (at ~Mile 1.5 on the Denali Park Road) and promotes science and stewardship on behalf of national parks in Alaska.
 As part of its mission to connect people with their public lands, Alaska Geographic provides staffing and funding toward MSLC operations.
-The MSLC Program of Research Fellowships makes both fellowships possible.
+The MSLC Program of Research Fellowships made both fellowships possible.

-Discover Denali Fellowships are funded by the Denali Education Center (with proceeds from Discover Denali, an MSLC program developed in partnership between the Denali Education Center and the National Park Service).
+Discover Denali Fellowships were funded by the Denali Education Center (with proceeds from Discover Denali, an MSLC program developed in partnership between the Denali Education Center and the National Park Service).
 The Denali Education Center connects people to Denali through fun, informative, and inspiring programs that build lifelong friendships, lasting memories, and a sense of connection with nature.
 Denali Education Center has been a non-profit educational partner of Denali since 1989.